 However, impact windows are more robust and can withstand 1000 to 150-foot-pounds of impact (per ANSI standards) from debris or blunt force.
 For this reason impact windows are more resilient and offer better protection for homeowners along the Texas Gulf Coast region.

-On the other hand, if you seek a versatile solution that combines storm resistance with enhanced security features, impact windows offer a compelling option.
+On the other hand, if you seek a versatile solution that combines storm resistance with enhanced security features, we recommend upgrading your home’s replacement windows to impact rated.
 This is especially true if you live in coastal east Texas cities like Galveston, Clear Lake, Seabrook, and nearby areas.

 At Master Remodelers, LLC, we understand the importance of selecting the right windows to protect your family and home during storms and wind events.
 Our team of experts can guide you through the decision-making process, helping you consider factors such as your location, budget, vulnerability, and desired features.